FR6/photobooth/README.md

 # Usage

+- Connect raspberry pi to router with RJ45 cable
+- Connect mobile or tablet to router by Wifi
-- Connect to your raspberry pi with a SSH application (mobile or tablet)
+- Connect to your raspberry pi with a SSH application on your mobile or tablet
 - Start node server

 	$ node /var/www/photoboot/server.js